Skip to content

 Multiplexer users

 • Satellite television operators that receive TV programs from TV channels and transmit them to the satellite.
+For that, Flussonic provides the means to achieve the following objectives:

-• Organizations that want to receive a signal from a content provider like a satellite operator and further broadcast it to their own cable network, for example, in a hospital, community, hotel, etc. Such organizations tend to use cable networks because they are already available at the facility, so there is no need in deploying an Ethernet network for IPTV.
-However, Flussonic can broadcast to Ethernet too.
+• Organizations that want to receive a signal from a content provider like a satellite operator and further broadcast it to their own cable network, for example, in a hospital, community, hotel, etc. For that, Flussonic provides the means to achieve the following objectives:

 An important advantage is that Flussonic not only supports conversion from one physical medium to another (DVB-S -> DVB-C), but generates a new MPTS in which you can filter the programs, change their order, or add your own programs, for example, video from CCTV cameras, your own TV channel with VOD films (subject to copyright), your own TV show, etc.